 You can print many designs with NinjaFlex including watch bands, phone cases, as well as shoes.
 You can print designs that need to be flexible while remaining strong.
 This is one of the TPE filament brands that you should definitely try.

 Robotjoy Flex is a product of the USA.
-If you are looking for a US brand in particular, this is it.
-This TPE filament is great for printing 3D parts that need to bend while maintaining its durability.
-This TPE 3D printer filament brand is compatible with most 3D printers.
+If you are looking for a US brand, in particular, this is it.

 As a TPE filament, Robotjoy Flex is better compared to the typical filaments such as PLA.
-This is because it is flexible and excellent for prints that has to be soft while remaining strong.
+This is because it is flexible and excellent for 3D projects that need to be soft while remaining strong.
 You can bend it and twist it and it won’t have any permanent damage on the print.

-eSun is a brand of TPE 3D printer filament that has satisfied plenty of customers with the quality of their filaments.
+eSun is a TPE filament brand that has satisfied plenty of customers with the quality of their filaments.
 The prints you will get from eSun will be elastic and very flexible.
 Its shore A hardness is at 85 while its tensile strength is at 30 MPa.

 With the development of new materials, 3D printing becomes more exciting.
 If it is your first time to use TPE filament, don’t be afraid to make mistakes.
 As what we’ve shared in the challenges of printing with this material, you may have to have several tries before you get the right settings.